BBC Chevy Comp Cams 575/575 Lift 254/260 Dur. Xtreme OE Hyd Roller Cam 01-461-8

 Comp Cams 'Xtreme Marine & Auto' Step Nose Hydraulic Roller Camshafts.

 This cam is one of our official cam choices in our line of bbc engines.
 It is the perfect size to offer the best balance of power while putting a relatively low amount of stress on the valve train.
-This profile is not only easy on the valve train, it makes a great amount of overall power on bbc street rods.
-This cam prevails as the perfect size for 454 and especially 496 bbc engines.
-It's has a somewhat aggressive nature in the 454 sized engines but becomes very manageable in the 496 builds.
-This cam without a doubt is the perfect size for the complete line of bbc street rod engines.
-Compression ratio in most of our engines is approx. 10.3:1 and is more then sufficient especially in the 496 and larger engines.
+It makes a great amount of overall power on bbc street rods.
+This cam is somewhat aggressive yet suitable in 496 bbc engines or larger.
+It has a very aggressive nature in the smaller 454/468 sized engines and would require around 11:1 or higher compression ratio, but becomes more manageable in the 496 or larger builds.
+Compression ratio in a 496 engine build would need to be 10.5:1 or higher to yield decent results.
+This cam would be considered outstanding in a 540 and up to a 572 street rod build.
+Around 10.2:1 compression ratio or more would be all that is needed to obtain great results on these larger engines in a street rod.

-This cam has a very unique profile.
-Our former cam choice # 2 profile was nearly identical in lift and duration and had a 110 lobe sep, and it made approx. 35 hp less on every combo we ran it on.
+This cam has a unique profile.
+Our former cam used in our 555 engine was nearly identical in lift and duration and had a 110 lobe sep, and it made approx. 35 hp less on every combo we ran it on.
 Our new Comp cam is setup with a 112 lobe sep, yet still makes so much more power, and with the 112 lobe sep, creates a safer setup overall for the engine than a 110 lobe sep.

 We offer two more amazing Comp cam profiles that we’re very proud of.
-For those running the smaller bbc engines, we recommend our Comp 540 lift cam for improved low end response.
-If you’re building a 454/468 engine, this cam would be considered slightly aggresive, and would require compression ratio numbers in the mid 10's or higher to operate well.
-For those building a 496 or larger and want the very best mid to top end power available in a hydraulic roller without having to spend huge amounts of money to stabilize the valve train, then this cam choice is the perfect choice for you.
+For those running the smaller bbc engines or lower than normal compression ratio, we recommend our one size down cam (566/566 lift) for improved low end response if you’re building a 454/468 engine.
+Even then that would be considered somewhat aggressive, and would require compression ratio numbers in the low to mid 11's to operate well.
+For those building a 496 with approx. 10.5:1 comp. ratio or more, and want the decent bottom and mid to top end power available in a hydraulic roller without having to spend huge amounts of money to stabilize the valve train, then the 566/566 cam would be the better choice for you.
+See our other listings for these cams.
+Should you be running a 454-468 engine and have compression in the low 9's and below 10.5:1, then we suggest the 547/547 lift Comp cam in our other listings.

 This cam will allow safe operation of the valve train without spending a huge amount of money on valve train components.
 It's not going to give any problems in the long run if you’re running decent hardware and lifters.
-You should run a higher than normal grade lifter.
-Regular drop in roller lifters may not work properly with this cam.
-This increased lift and duration will bring the spring pressures up on the nose somewhat high, and that's desirable to maintain valve train stability, but regular lifters may have an issue with this increased pressure.
+You must run a higher than normal grade lifter such as our Max Effort Series.
+This increased lift and duration will bring the spring pressures up on the nose somewhat high, and that's desirable to maintain valve train stability.

 Below are our dyno results on some of our engines with this cam.
 Your results may vary depending on intake choice.
 The horse power numbers will always improve anywhere from 5-10 more than what the dyno results show after the rings have fully seated.